DidoMarchet/datocms-plugin-saleor/README.md

 If you want to link more than one product or variant you can use Saloer Product field inside (Modular Content Field)[https://www.datocms.com/docs/content-modelling/modular-content]

 ## Thanks
-Thanks for the inspieration to (DatoCMS Commerce Layer Plugin)[https://www.datocms.com/marketplace/plugins/i/datocms-plugin-commercelayer]
+Thanks for the inspiration to (DatoCMS Commerce Layer Plugin)[https://www.datocms.com/marketplace/plugins/i/datocms-plugin-commercelayer]

 Enjoy :punch: